edgefarm/edgefarm/docs/architecture/edgefarm.monitor.md

 ## **(1)** Assign node to monitoring system

-User assign a node to monitoring system by setting a tag.
+The User assigns a node to the monitoring system by setting a tag.
-Monitoring Operator gets informed about this tag and deploys and setup Grafana Agent on the node.
+The Monitoring Operator gets informed about this tag and deploys and setup Grafana Agent on the node.

-Grafana agent starts instantially to grap node metrics, which will be contiously transfered to Grafana mimir, using remote_write.
+Grafana agent starts immediately to scrape node metrics, which will be contiously transfered to Grafana mimir, using `remote_write`.
 Grafana Mimir stores metrics.
 Grafana Web Frontend receives metrics and visualize them in the Dashboard.

 ## **(2)** Assign network to monitoring system